Jay Parini

 Jay Parini (born April 2, 1948) is an American writer and academic.
 He is known for novels, poetry, biography, and criticism.
 He has published novels about Leo Tolstoy, Walter Benjamin, Paul the Apostle, Herman Melville, and a novelized memoir about his road trip with Jorge Luis Borges.

 Early life

 Parini was born in Pittston, Pennsylvania, and brought up in Scranton, Pennsylvania.
-He graduated from Lafayette College in 1970 and was awarded a doctorate by the University of St. Andrews in 1975.
+He graduated from Lafayette College in 1970 and was awarded a doctorate by the University of St Andrews in 1975.

 Academia

-He taught at Dartmouth College from 1975 to 1982, and at Middlebury College from 1982 to 2025, where he is now Professor Emeritus of English and Creative Writing.
+He taught at Dartmouth College from 1975 to 1982, and at Middlebury College from 1982 to 2025, where he held the D. E. Axinn Professorship of English and Creative Writing and is now Professor Emeritus of English and Creative Writing.

 In 1976, Parini co-founded the New England Review with Sydney Lea.

 Parini was awarded a Guggenheim Fellowship in 1992.
 He was the Fowler Hamilton Fellow at Christ Church, Oxford University, in 1993–1994.
 He was a fellow of the Institute for Advanced Studies at the University of London in 2005–2006.

 He is a member of the Board of Visitors of Ralston College, a liberal arts college in Savannah that was founded in February, 2010.